Authentic Lessons for 21st Century Learning

 After students have shared their poems, tell them that the famous American poet, William Carlos Williams, wrote a poem about this painting.
 His poem was not three lines long, but it was about the subject of this painting.

-Pass out the attached "The Dance" by William Carlos Williams to each student.
+Pass out the attached “The Dance” by William Carlos Williams document to each student.

 After students have described their experiences, focus on the second question.
-The focus, writing about the painting, is the theme of this lesson - ekphrasis.
+Writing about the painting is the theme of this lesson: ekphrasis.

-Elaborate for students on ekphrasis.
+Elaborate on ekphrasis for students.
 Explain that writing a poem about the subject of or composition of a work of art is an example of ekphrastic writing, which is what they’ve just done by writing their poems.
 Point out that William Carlos Williams’s poem is an example of an ekphrastic poem.

 Ask students to imagine writing a response (like a poem) to a painting while in front of that painting in real life.
 Ask if any students have had either of the following experiences:

-Written a response about a piece of art while in a museum
+• Written a response to a piece of art while in a museum

-Display slide 9.
+Display slide 8.
 Open the link to the Breugel Virtual Gallery.
-Explain to students that many large, and some small, museums have virtual tours available for free, which are the next-best-things to an actual in-person visit.
+Explain to students that many large and some small museums have virtual tours available for free, which are the next-best-things to an actual in-person visit.

 Explain